choonsiong/mybooklibrary/README.md

 # mybooklibrary

-A project developed for **WOU TSE 309/10** course.
+A demo project for learning Golang and Vue.js.

-The project used:
-- Golang for backend api server
-- Vue.js for frontend ui
-- PostgreSQL for database

-### Demo Screenshot

 ![image](img/github_image.png)